waldauf/rossum-homework/README.md

 ## Task 1 - Single Deployment Setup

-- [ ] Create a docker-compose.yml file that:
+- [DONE] Create a docker-compose.yml file that:
- - [ ] Runs a PostgreSQL database
+ - [DONE] Runs a PostgreSQL database
- - [ ] Makes it accessible only from localhost
+ - [DONE] Makes it accessible only from localhost
- - [ ] Sets up root password (can be visible in git)
+ - [DONE] Sets up root password (can be visible in git)
 - [ ] Create a Terraform module that:
   - [ ] Creates 3 databases
   - [ ] Creates 3 pairs of users (each with full access to one database)